-The global cost of living crisis is having a catastrophic impact on millions of people, from rising energy bills and record-high fuel prices, to skyrocketing mortgage rates putting many people’s house research on hold.
+The global cost of living crisis has had a catastrophic impact on millions of people across the nation the past few years, from rising energy bills and record-high fuel prices, to skyrocketing mortgage rates putting many people’s house research on hold.

 Stuart Bensusan, director of Surewise.com, comments:

 “The cost of living crisis is having an astronomical impact on the ability and motivation for homeowners and renters alike to move home in the UK.

 With the self-storage industry continuously expanding throughout the country, it’s not unquestionable to predict that more homeowners will look for alternative solutions such as self-storage to make better use of their existing space as opposed to incurring the high cost of moving”.

 Is self-storage the solution to rising mortgage rates?

 In our self-storage study earlier this year, we found that: